Lizzie-2018

 Grade: A-

-The film is a fresh, progressive, and brazen effort that sometimes teeters too much into soap opera land but is nonetheless an important story to be exposed to.
+The film is a fresh, progressive effort that sometimes teeters too much into soap opera land but is an important story to be exposed to.

 Lora Meredith (Lana Turner) is a widowed, stylish New York woman with dreams of becoming a Broadway star.
-One day she meets a lovely black woman, Annie Johnson (Moore), on the beach, and the women become fast friends, each having a daughter around the same age.
+One day, she meets a lovely black woman, Annie Johnson (Moore), on the beach, and the women become fast friends, each having a daughter around the same age.

 The women decide to move in together for financial reasons and to further Lora’s chances for success in the entertainment industry.
 Lora begins a casual romance with handsome Steve Archer (John Gavin).

 The girls are now teenagers with issues of their own.
-Susie (Sandra Dee) has developed feelings for her mother’s boyfriend while Sarah Jane (Susan Kohner), of mixed-race ethnicity, is ashamed of her black heritage and frequently can pass for white.
+Susie (Sandra Dee) has developed feelings for her mother’s boyfriend, while Sarah Jane (Susan Kohner), of mixed-race ethnicity, is ashamed of her black heritage and frequently can pass for white.

 The trials and tribulations of all are played out throughout the film.

 Imitation of Life has two key distinctions and focuses on each separately.
-Since the time of the story is said to be 1947 and the picture was released in 1959, before the Civil Rights movement of the 1960s, the racial story is very poignant and truthful and the main draw of the film.
+Since the time of the story is said to be 1947 and the picture was released in 1959, before the Civil Rights movement of the 1960s, the racial story is very poignant and truthful and the main draw.

-Sarah Jane is embarrassed to be black and her eventual abandonment of both her life in New York and of her mother can be deemed reprehensible if not for the times.
-Her regrets come too little too late but Kohner nonetheless infuses much sympathy into her complex role.
+Sarah Jane is embarrassed to be black, and her eventual abandonment of both her life in New York and of her mother can be deemed reprehensible if not for the times.
+Her regrets come too little too late, but Kohner nonetheless infuses much sympathy into her complex role.

 As tremendous as Kohner is, Juanita Moore knocks it out of the park and does the best acting job out of all the principal performers.
 Her frequent dramatic scenes are filled with emotional bombast without the actress ever going over the top.

-When Moore’s Annie is mistaken for Sarah Jane’s maid instead of her mother, the pain and worry can be seen on her face as she realizes she has lost what she knew of her daughter for good.
-She returns to New York an old woman with a broken heart and spirit, both defeated and deflated.
+When Moore’s Annie is mistaken for Sarah Jane’s maid instead of her mother, the pain and worry can be seen as she realizes she has lost what she knew of her daughter for good.
+She returns to New York an older woman with a broken heart and spirit, both defeated and deflated.

 Imitation of Life (1959) is a film treasure with subtle and not-so-subtle nuances and bold, powerful story-telling enveloping the entire experience.